envmetagen/metabinkit/README.md

     - If the lowest common ancestor is at the species rank, this will be the final bin, otherwise carry over to genus-level binning.
  6. Binning at genus, family and above_family ranks.
 For each rank:
     - Apply only to queries that were not already binned at previous rank.
+    - Remove alignments that do not contain the respective rank information for the database reference alignment
     - Remove alignments below the respective %identity threshold;`-G, --Genus`,`-F, --Family`,`-A, --AboveF`.
     - Remove alignments below the respective "Top" %identity threshold;`--TopGenus`,`--TopFamily`,`--TopAF`.
     - For each query, get the lowest common ancestor of all alignments passing the filters.